orb-community/pktvisor/README.md

 ./pktvisor-x86_64-VERSION.AppImage pktvisor-cli -h
 ```

+Note that when running the AppImage version of the agent, you may want to use the `-d` argument to deamonize (run in the
+background), and the `--log-file` or `--syslog` arguments to record logs.

 ### Other Platforms

 If you are unable to use the Docker container or the Linux binary, then you will have to build your own executable,
 please see the [Build](#build) section below.

-If you have a preferred installation method you would like to see support
+If you have a preferred installation method that you would like to see support
 for, [please create an issue](https://github.com/ns1/pktvisor/issues/new).

 ## Docs